yuvnahr/React_2048_game/README.md

 ## How to Play
 - Use arrow keys or WASD to move tiles.
-- You can also swipe on mobile or click buttons.
 - Merge tiles to reach 2048 and beyond.
 - Undo your last move using the Undo button or "U" key.
 - Start a new game anytime with the New Game button.